Learn More in the Library’s Blogs Related to Evaluating the Chief Executive

 Sample Basic Form for Evaluating Chief Executive

-Directions for use of this form are included on the previous page.
+Directions for the use of this form are included on the previous page.

 |Name of Preparer||